Wage Garnishment After a Debt Lawsuit: What the Notice Means and How to Respond

 What to do when you get the notice

-The garnishment notice usually arrives in one of three forms.
-It can come from the court directly, from the creditor's lawyer, or from the employer's HR or payroll department after they receive the order.
-The notice should describe the basis for the garnishment, the case number, the amount of the judgment, and the consumer's rights to claim exemptions.
+The notice usually shows up one of three ways.
+From the court directly.
+From the creditor's lawyer.
+Or from your HR or payroll office after they get the order.
+The notice should give the basis for the garnishment, the case number, the judgment amount, and your right to claim exemptions.

-There are five concrete steps that usually matter in the first week after the notice arrives.
+Five steps usually matter in the first week.

 Find the underlying judgment.
-The garnishment is downstream of a judgment.
+The garnishment comes from a judgment.
 Get the case number.
-Pull the docket online if your state allows it, or call the court clerk.
-If the consumer never knew about the underlying lawsuit, that fact matters.
+Pull the docket online if your state allows.
+Or call the court clerk.
+If you never knew about the lawsuit, that fact matters.

-Check whether the federal cap is being applied correctly.
-Get the most recent pay stub.
-Calculate disposable earnings.
-Compare to twenty-five percent of that figure and to disposable earnings minus thirty times the federal minimum wage.
+Check the federal cap.
+Get your latest pay stub.
+Add up disposable earnings.
+Compare to 25 percent of that figure.
+Then compare to disposable earnings minus 30 times the federal minimum wage.
 If the deduction is more than the lesser of those two numbers, the deduction is too high.

-Decide whether the underlying judgment is challengeable.
-This is the hardest step and the one most consumers cannot do alone.
-If the consumer was never properly served with the original lawsuit, or if the debt is not theirs, or if the statute of limitations had run before the lawsuit was filed, there may be a path to set aside the judgment.
-The procedure is called moving to vacate, and it has its own deadline.
-Most states have a one-year window from the judgment for some grounds and a longer window for others.
-The window starts ticking the day the judgment was entered, not the day the consumer found out about it.
+Decide if the judgment can be challenged.
+This is the hardest step.
+Most people cannot do it alone.
+If you were never properly served.
+If the debt is not yours.
+If the statute of limitations had run before the lawsuit was filed.
+There may be a path to set aside the judgment.
+The move is called a motion to vacate.
+It has its own deadline.
+Most states have a one-year window for some grounds and a longer window for others.
+The clock starts the day the judgment was entered, not the day you found out.

-A consumer-debt-defense attorney licensed in the relevant state can usually evaluate the underlying judgment quickly.
-Federal fee-shifting laws under the Fair Debt Collection Practices Act sometimes make this kind of representation affordable; consumer-defense lawyers often take cases on contingency or with reduced fees because the statute provides for fee-shifting in successful cases.
+A consumer-debt-defense attorney in your state can usually look at the judgment quickly.
+Federal fee-shifting under the Fair Debt Collection Practices Act can make this kind of help affordable.
+Consumer-defense lawyers often take cases on contingency or with reduced fees.
+The statute lets them recover fees from the other side when they win.

 Pre-judgment garnishment is a different animal

-Some readers will see garnishment language on a notice that looks more like a complaint than a post-judgment enforcement document.
-That can be pre-judgment garnishment, and the rules are different.
+Some readers will see garnishment language on a notice that looks more like a complaint than a post-judgment order.
+That can be pre-judgment garnishment.
+The rules are different.

-Pre-judgment garnishment is generally not available in most consumer-debt cases.
-Where it is available, the creditor has to post a bond, the consumer has constitutional protections under cases including Sniadach v.
+Pre-judgment garnishment is mostly not allowed in consumer-debt cases.
+Where it is, the creditor has to post a bond.
+You have rights under cases like Sniadach v.
 Family Finance Corp.
-(1969), and the procedure usually requires a quick hearing where the consumer can challenge the garnishment before the creditor gets to take anything.
+(1969).
+The process usually gives you a quick hearing where you can fight the garnishment before any wages are taken.

-If a notice says garnishment is happening before a judgment has been entered, the consumer should treat the deadline as urgent and seek counsel immediately.
-The procedural protections are real but they require timely action.
+If a notice says garnishment is happening before any judgment, treat the deadline as urgent.
+Get help fast.
+The protections are real but they require quick action.

 What employers can and cannot do

-Federal law protects employees from being fired for a single garnishment under 15 U.S.C. § 1674.
-The protection applies only to one underlying debt; some courts have read the protection narrowly when a second garnishment from a separate creditor arrives.
+Federal law protects you from being fired for one garnishment under 15 U.S.C. § 1674.
+The shield covers one underlying debt.
+Some courts have read it narrowly when a second garnishment from a different creditor shows up.

-If an employer fires an employee because of a single garnishment, that is a federal violation and the employee may have a claim.
+If your boss fires you because of one garnishment, that is a federal violation.
+You may have a claim.
 State protections are sometimes broader.

-What employers will do is comply with the order.
-The HR or payroll department is not the consumer's adversary; the order is the adversary.
-Communicating with payroll about the timing of when the garnishment starts and stops, and confirming the correct amount, is usually productive.
-Disputing the underlying garnishment with payroll is not; that dispute belongs in the court that issued the order.
+What your boss will do is obey the order.
+HR or payroll is not your enemy.
+The order is.
+Talking to payroll about timing, when the garnishment starts and stops, and confirming the right amount, is usually fine.
+Fighting the underlying garnishment with payroll is not.
+That fight belongs in the court that issued the order.

 A note on what comes after the garnishment lifts

-A garnishment ends when the underlying judgment is satisfied, when the court orders it stopped, or when the consumer's circumstances change in a way that ends the legal basis for it.
+A garnishment ends when the judgment is paid off.
+Or when the court orders it stopped.
+Or when your situation changes in a way that ends the legal basis.
 The end of the garnishment is not always the end of the story.
-The judgment itself may still be on the consumer's record and may still affect credit and future enforcement.
-Getting the underlying judgment vacated, satisfied of record, or addressed through a settlement is a separate set of steps from stopping the paycheck deduction.
+The judgment itself may still be on your record.
+It may still hit your credit and any future enforcement.
+Getting the judgment vacated, marked satisfied of record, or settled is a separate set of steps from stopping the paycheck deduction.

-Many consumers in this position eventually negotiate a settlement of the underlying judgment, sometimes for less than the face amount, in exchange for the creditor releasing the garnishment and filing a satisfaction of judgment with the court.
-Whether that path makes sense depends on the consumer's specific situation, the size of the judgment, and what the consumer can afford.
+Many people in this spot end up settling the judgment.
+Sometimes for less than the full amount.
+In exchange, the creditor releases the garnishment and files a satisfaction of judgment with the court.
+Whether that path makes sense depends on your facts, the size of the judgment, and what you can afford.

 Why a real lawyer often pays for itself in these cases

-Consumer-debt defense is one of the few areas of law where a lawyer's fees can sometimes be paid by the other side.
-The Fair Debt Collection Practices Act, 15 U.S.C. § 1692k, provides for fee-shifting when a consumer prevails on certain claims.
+Consumer-debt defense is one of the few areas of law where a lawyer's fees can be paid by the other side.
+The Fair Debt Collection Practices Act, 15 U.S.C. § 1692k, allows fee-shifting when a consumer wins on certain claims.
 Several state consumer-protection statutes do the same.
-Many consumer-defense lawyers take these cases on contingency or with reduced fees because the fee-shifting provisions create a path to recovery that does not depend on the consumer paying out of pocket.
+Many consumer-defense lawyers take these cases on contingency or with reduced fees.
+The fee-shifting rules let them get paid without billing you out of pocket.

-That structure does not apply to every situation.
-It does apply often enough that a free or low-cost consultation with a consumer-debt-defense attorney is usually worth the call before the consumer concludes there is no path forward.
-The National Association of Consumer Advocates maintains a directory at consumeradvocates.org, and most state bars have a referral service.
+That structure does not fit every case.
+It does fit often enough that a free or low-cost first call with a consumer-debt-defense attorney is almost always worth it.
+Make the call before you decide there is no path forward.
+The National Association of Consumer Advocates has a directory at consumeradvocates.org.
+Most state bars have a referral service.

 Frequently asked questions